 Most people have a bucket list a mile long when it comes to London sightseeing.
 But if you have no idea where to start, there’s a list of popular sightseeing spots by neighborhood at the end for inspiration!

 So, take a deep breath and let’s plan your amazing 24 hour itinerary for how to spend one day in London!

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This means if you click a link and make a purchase, I may earn a small commission at no extra cost to you.

-So take a deep breath and let’s plan your amazing 24 hour itinerary for how to spend one day in London.
 All you need to do is consider the following four questions:

 - What’s your #1 cannot-miss sight or activity?
 Is there one place above all others you have to see?

 - How much time do you actually have?
 Two half days back-to-back is not the same as 24 continuous hours.

 - What kind of experience are you looking for?
 Pictures from the outside and off to the next sight, or take the in-depth tour.
 Which are you?

 - What kind of sights do you want to see?
 Royal palaces, history museums, luxury shopping, and world-class art museums are all available in London!

 Obligatory fair warning: one day in London is too little time to do everything.
 I’m sure you already knew that.